dend/vaccine-appointment-finder/README.md

 	<br>
 </div>

-To find a vaccine appointment in BC if you have one booked requires canceling the existing one.
+To find a vaccine appointment in British Columbia, and especially if you have one booked - requires canceling the existing one.
+Not the most optimal approach if you are worried about losing your spot in line.

 This tool allows finding all available vaccine appointments in a specified city in BC without canceling the existing time slot.
 I wrote about this in detail [in my blog post](https://den.dev/blog/vaccine/).

 ## Running